Should you pay discount points to lower your interest rate?

 “People incorrectly view points as being somehow punitive or more money in the pocket of the evil lender, or the evil broker or loan officer,” Parsons said.
 “That is really not the case.
 The lender and the loan originator are going to make the same amount on the loan regardless of the interest rate.”

-Once the homebuyer compares lenders and decides what mortgage product they want, a loan officer often presents several different possible rate scenarios.
+Once homebuyers compare lenders and determine the best mortgage loan program for their situation, a loan officer often presents several different possible rate scenarios.
 The rates are frequently updated, in some cases more than once a day, and the loan officers and brokers are working off rate sheets.

 The final rate that the homebuyer is quoted will often depend on if that buyer elects to pay upfront discount points.